Leonqn/rutebot/README.md

 [![Build Status](https://travis-ci.org/Leonqn/rutebot.svg?branch=master)](https://travis-ci.org/Leonqn/rutebot)

 # rutebot
+Ru~st~ Te~legram~ Bot.
+A framework offering [Telegram Bot API](https://core.telegram.org/bots/api) bindings for the Rust programming language.

-Telegram bot api bindings for rust programming language.
-For details see [docs](https://docs.rs/rutebot)
+For details see the [docs](https://docs.rs/rutebot).

 ## Example
-Simple echo bot.
-It listens all incoming messages and echos text messages, on other messages it replies with text "I can echo only text message".
+A simple echo bot.
+Replies to text messages by echoing the message.
+Responds to other types of messages with "This is not text...".

 ```rust
 use hyper::rt::{Future, Stream};